killercentury/rea-robot-ruby/README.md

 ### Builds
 The current build status can be seen on top of this document.
 And the builds history can be found on this [Travis CI repository](https://travis-ci.org/killercentury/rea-robot-ruby)

+### To Do
+Take an advantage of Reactive Extension [Rx.rb](https://github.com/ReactiveX/Rx.rb) to handle asynchronous input streams.